KualiCo/twiltate/README.md

 Twiltate uses Twilio as a frontend for all on-call members on your team.
 You give out one phone number, and it always rings to whoever is on call.
 For information on costs associated with this method see [here](https://www.twilio.com/help/faq/voice/how-much-am-i-charged-for-call-forwarding)

 ## Getting Started
+In Twilio, create/update your phone numbers common name to match the corresponding team name.
+If no match is found, no numbers will be updated.
 Clone the repo, and run
 ```pip install -r requirements.txt;
 cp keys.json.example keys.json```